netdata/netdata/collectors/python.d.plugin/slurm/README.md

 ## Configuring slurm

-Slurm monitoring is enabled by default.
+Slurm monitoring is disabled by default.

 ## Metrics and Alerts produced by this collector